deleeuwj1/CS1XA3/README.md

 ## Labs
   - This directory contains subdirectories for each of the marked labs.
      - These contain encrypted files with answers for the in-class labs.

+## Study Sheet
+  - This directory contains three study sheets, one for each of the topics covered in CS 1XA3
+     - `Bash.md`
+     - `Elm.md`
+     - `Haskell.md`